minimalcode-org/minimalcode-reflect/README.md

 That's all...
 Less is more.

-### Links
+### MinimalCode Beans

 Minimalcode Reflect is a low-level API.
-For a more developer-friendly API, Spring's BeanWrapper-alike and Apache BeanUtils-alike, see the MinimalCode Beans project:
+For a more developer-friendly reflection API see the **MinimalCode Beans** project:
 * [https://github.com/minimalcode-org/minimalcode-beans](https://github.com/minimalcode-org/minimalcode-beans)